 '''

-using (Model M = new Model("cqo1"))

-{
+with Model('cqo1') as M:

 '''

 We then define variables x and y.
 Two logical variables (aliases) z1 and z2 are introduced to model the quadratic cones.
 These are not new variables, but map onto parts of x and y for the sake of convenience.